trang-nguyenn/Algorithms/Set_of_Distinct_Solutions/467-unique-substrings-in-wraparound-string.md

 # [467-unique-substrings-in-wraparound-string](https://leetcode.com/problems/unique-substrings-in-wraparound-string/)

-The `right coordinates` for the `distinct` is (1) the `last element` of the substring as a key - well, many problems use the same key, and (2) all the `valid subsequences` corresponding to that key - here, the subsequences are `compact enough` that we can compress it to a single number: not its max, or its min, but its `length`.
+The `right coordinates` for the `distinct` is:

+(1) the `last element` of the substring as a key - well, many problems use the same key, and

+(2) all the `valid subsequences` corresponding to that key - here, the subsequences are `compact enough` that we can compress it to a single number: not its max, or its min, but its `length`.

 We need a helper variable that indicates the continous of an index to its previous index.
 Sound like the lower level of the KMP algorithms for me...
 [KMP Algorithm](https://github.com/trang-nguyenn/Algorithms/blob/master/DP/Palindrome/214-shortest-palindrome.md)